stjepangrgic/stjepangrgic.com/pages/work/vibby.md

 <div class="block full-width grid">

 ### Vibby player
-Interactive player was secont part of equasion.
-We focused on showing to the audience that they are watching the shorter, more esential, form of original video.
-Apart from we added comments
+The interactive player was the second part of the equation.
+We tried to find an intuitive way of watching the highlighted parts of the video.
+We experimented and developed a few different ways of commenting on those highlights.

 <figure class="full-width fix-img center" style="max-width: 1795px;">
   <simg name="stjepangrgic-project-vibby-player.jpg" />
 </figure>

-I hope you can still see it [here](here)
+I hope you can still see how it works [here](https://www.vibby.com/watch?vib=71KCMcqWZUc).

 </div> <!-- Block -->

-## The final experience
+## Final experience
-I decided to blend the distinctive shape of the Istrian peninsula with all the experiences and photos one might have while visiting this amazing and unique region of Croatia.
-The campaign was distributed exclusively through digital channels so color choices were not restricted with print colors space.
+If links aren't working, you can see the final experience of creating and sharing a 'vib' in the short video below.

 <video class="video" loop controls>
   <source src="/vibby-how-it-works.mp4" type="video/mp4">
   Your browser does not support HTML5 video.
 </video>

-That is naot all.
-If you are still curious
+Designing and developing those features took most of my time.
+However, I have also worked on other parts of the product and marketing.

 <div class="gradient full-width grid">

 ## Website
-I decided to blend the distinctive shape of the Istrian peninsula with all the experiences and photos one might have while visiting this amazing and unique region of Croatia.
-The campaign was distributed exclusively through digital channels so color choices were not restricted with print colors space.
+Concept of the short highlighted videos was new to everyone, so we had to communicate that and other functionality on the website.
+Here are some pages.

 <figure class="full-width fix-img center" style="max-width: 1426px;">
   <simg name="stjepangrgic-project-vibby-website.jpg" />